hogan-tech/leetcode-solution/README.md

 ![TypeScript](https://img.shields.io/badge/language-TypeScript-blue.svg)

-This repository contains solutions to LeetCode problems.
-Feel free to explore the solutions implemented in Python, C++, JavaScript, SQL, and TypeScript.
+This repository contains solutions to LeetCode problems, organized by difficulty and language.
+You can explore the solutions implemented in Python, C++, JavaScript, SQL, and TypeScript.

 ## Statistics